mpv-player/mpv/DOCS/man/en/vo.rst

     Some features are available with OpenGL 3 capable graphics drivers only (or if the necessary extensions are available).

+    Hardware decoding over OpenGL-interop is supported to some degree.
+Note that in this mode, some corner case might not be gracefully handled, and colorspace conversion and chroma upsampling is generally in the hand of the hardware decoder APIs.

     ``lscale=<filter>``

         ``bilinear``